 ISRO will be able to collaborate with space agencies in Russia and neighboring countries.
 In order to meet the 15 August 2022 timeline for the Gaganyaan human space program, ISRO needs to not only develop safety measures but they also need to avail technical cooperation from International space agencies, like that of Russia.

 Russia dominates when it comes to developing space technologies.
 So it is only natural that ISRO is seeking out the help of Russia and setting up a liaison unit there.
-There already exists the ISRO Technical Liaison Units (ITLU) at Washington, USA, and Paris, France.
+The ISRO Technical Liaison Units (ITLU) already exist at Washington, USA, and Paris, France.
 The main aim of these liaisons is to collaborate with various government and space agencies in the US and Europe.

-India and Russia’s space relation is not new, and space cooperation between these two countries is one of the major links between them.
+India and Russia’s space relation is not new, and space cooperation between these two countries is one of their major links.
 India has also expanded its space cooperation with countries near Russia apart from Russia.